GlobalFishingWatch/python-app-template/README.md

 <div align="justify">

-The [requirements.txt] contains all transitive dependencies pinned to specific versions.
+The [requirements.txt] file contains all transitive dependencies pinned to specific versions.
-This file is compiled automatically with [pip-tools], based on [pyproject.toml].
+It is automatically generated using [pip-tools], based on the dependencies specified in [pyproject.toml].
+This process ensures reproducibility, allowing the application to run consistently across different environments.

-Use [pyproject.toml] to specify high-level dependencies with some restrictions.
+Use [pyproject.toml] to define high-level dependencies with flexible version constraints (e.g., ~=1.2, >=1.0, <2.0, ...).
 Do not modify [requirements.txt] manually.

 To re-compile dependencies, just run